awsdocs/aws-systems-manager-user-guide/doc_source/sysman-proxy-with-ssm-agent.md

    sudo systemctl daemon-reload
    ```

-   For Ubuntu instances installed by using snap, restart SSM Agent by using the following command:
+   For Ubuntu Server instances installed by using snap, restart SSM Agent by using the following command:

    ```
    systemctl start snap.amazon-ssm-agent.amazon-ssm-agent